Wings of Hope

 BirdLife Malta is the only entity authorised by the government to rescue and rehabilitate wild birds, following a protocol overseen by veterinary professionals.
 Annually, the organisation handles 400-600 cases of injured or stranded wild birds, with 200-300 additional cases handled by government authorities.
 Around 200-260 of these cases enter rehabilitation.

-- Improved rehabilitation success of injured birds admitted to rehab
+• Increased rehabilitation success of injured birds admitted to the centre.

-- Increased attendance to BirdLife Malta events especially public wild bird releases
+• Higher attendance at BirdLife Malta events, particularly public wild bird releases.

 “We want to give injured birds a second chance, and people a first chance to help!
 Thanks to MEF’s grant, we can better connect these two aspects of our mission.
 People often turn to us when they find wild birds in distress, entrusting us with their rescue and care.
 Now, with this support, we can give back by inviting them to be part of the experience of releasing these birds back into the wild.
 This grant empowers us to share their stories more widely, raising awareness and fostering collaboration for the protection of our avifauna.”